-Food additives are broadly defined by FDA as "any substance that becomes a component part of a processed food product or otherwise affects the characteristics of the food product."
-As such, they include any substance which has a direct or indirect impact on the food as a result of its use in producing, manufacturing, processing and preparing the food product, and in packing, treating, packaging, transporting, and/or holding the food product.
+Additives must comply with the Philippine Food Act and the regulations established by the Philippine FDA.
+Additives are broadly defined by the Philippine FDA as any substance that becomes a component part or otherwise affects the characteristics of the food or beverage product.
+As such, they include any substance which has a direct or indirect impact on the food as a result of its use in producing, manufacturing, processing and preparing the product, and in packing, treating, packaging, transporting, and/or holding the product.